Zoom Tips and Techniques

 Connecting Zoom to Your TV

 The Zoom window will now divide into two sections: on the left will be the screen image being shared (the prayerbook page).
 On the right side, you will see a video view of the speaker.
 Between the two sides, there is a pair of thin white vertical lines.
-Using your cursor, hover over the two lines and click to grab it.
+Using your cursor, hover over the two lines and click to "grab" it.
 You can now move the line separating the two sides.
-Move it to the left to enlarge the view of the speaker, or move it to the right to enlarge the view of the shared screen.
+Move it to the left to enlarge the view of the speaker, or move it to the right to enlarge the view of the prayerbook.

 You don't have to do this every time a page of the prayer book is shared to your screen.
-You can set up the Zoom application to enter Side-by-side Mode automatically.
+You can set up the Zoom application to enter Side-by-side mode automatically.
 Go to the Zoom video settings by clicking on the little arrow (^) to the right of the video icon.
 Select "Video settings" and the settings menu will pop up on your screen.
 On the left side of the menu, select "Share Screen."
-Click the box labeled "Side-by-side Mode."
-The Zoom application will remember this setting and will automatically go to Side-by-side Mode every time a screen is shared.
+Click the box labeled "Side-by-side mode."
+The Zoom application will remember this setting and will automatically go to Side-by-side mode every time a screen is shared.